pmarella2/jspaillier/README.md

 A large part of the work on this library was done at [TNO](http://www.tno.nl) in a project supported by the ["COMMIT/"](http://www.commit-nl.nl) program.

 ----------------
-Added a simple BigInt converter so that values can be converted back to BigInt after retriving them from Solidity Smart Contract storage. -pmarella2
+pmarella2: Added a simple BigInt converter function letting values retrived from a Solidity Smart Contract be converted into BigInt for encryption and homomorphic addition.